nazunalika/linux-guide-and-hints/source/el/freeipa.rst

    % sudo vi /etc/pam.d/authorization
    # authorization: auth account
    # Putting krb5 here twice ensures that you can login via kerberos and also get a keytab
+   # If "no_ccache" is here, keytabs will not be available on login
    auth          optional       pam_krb5.so use_first_pass use_kcminit default_principal
    auth          sufficient     pam_krb5.so use_first_pass default_principal
    auth          required       pam_opendirectory.so use_first_pass nullok